 The new EU Toy Safety Directive lays down stringent demands for the materials and the related documentation used in the manufacturing of toys.
 The LEGO Group’s manner of performing safety assessments has been in place for many years and LEGO® products always live up to the strictest global safety standards.
 As a response to the new Directive, the Group has chosen to expand and refine its approach.
 Since late 2008 it has worked intensively to ensure that all products comply with the new legislation.
 On July 20, 2013, the final part of the Directive – the chemical requirements of the EU Toy Safety Directive – comes into force.

 Jørgen Vig Knudstorp, CEO of the LEGO Group, states:

 “Product safety is our top priority, and we have always been committed to providing products that live up to the strictest requirements globally as it is essential to us that children all over the world can enjoy the safest possible LEGO play.
 The new Toy Safety Directive enforces high demands on safety performance, and we fully support this.”

 He adds: “I’m proud that, with our input to the new legislation, we can actively participate in pioneering the general level of toy safety – and therefore I’m pleased to announce that we are dedicated to taking the lead in this respect and that we fulfill all requirements of the Directive.”

-Comprehensive knowledge at a raw material level, places the LEGO Group in a strong position when it needs to respond to changes in new legislation, wants to utilize innovative scientific information, or wants to initiate and implement changes of its own; such as substituting a current choice with a new, safer and more environmentally friendly material.
+Comprehensive knowledge at a raw material level places the LEGO Group in a strong position when it needs to respond to changes in new legislation, wants to utilise innovative scientific information or wants to initiate and implement changes of its own; such as substituting a current choice with a new, safer and more environmentally friendly material.